China's Xi opens Party Congress with speech tackling Taiwan, Hong Kong and zero-Covid - KTVZ

 Another point of focus was Marxism and ideology.
 “I don’t think there will be any relaxation of the ideological atmosphere in the coming five years,” said Victor Shih, an expert on elite Chinese politics at the University of California.

-Dali Yang, a political scientist at the University of Chicago, said the directions laid out in Xi’s work report are a continuation of his previous policies.
+Dali Yang, a political scientist at the University of Chicago, said the directions laid out in Xi’s opening speech were a continuation of his previous policies.
 By emphasizing the challenges and struggles, he said, it justifies “the need for a strong party and its great leader.”

 Cementing power